-Pseudo-compassion is a classic tactic wherein a statement looks very compassionate but in reality, it’s not.
-For example, “You deserve better” often translates to “I have fallen out of love with you/I definitely deserve better” or “God, I wish the timing was right” translates as “Long distance is such a pain/I just want to explore drugs and casual sex, in peace.”
+“It’s not you, it’s me” is the classic breakup line people use when they are bored of their relationship and want to date someone else.
+They were once in love with you but they don’t feel the same way now so they use this tactic called pseudo-compassion wherein a statement looks very compassionate but in reality, it’s not.
+For example, “You deserve better” often translates to “I have fallen out of love with you/I definitely deserve better” or “God, I wish the timing was right” translates as “Long-distance is such a pain/I just want to explore drugs and casual sex, in peace.”

 It’s Not You, It’s Me: What It Really Means

-Author Caroline Hanson has rightly stated, “I know when someone tells you they are doing ‘what’s best for you’, you’re screwed.
+Author Caroline Hanson has rightly stated, “I know when someone tells you they are doing ‘what’s best for you,’ you’re screwed.
 Those are not words you want to hear.
 It’s right up there with ‘it’s not you, it’s me’.”
 There, she said it.
 But then, why would someone opt for such a cliché, vague, mysterious and confusing way to end a relationship?
 “It’s me, not you” – let’s find out what these words really mean:

 1. It’s not you, it’s me = I don’t have the courage to be honest

 “Sorry, it’s not you, it’s me” is a defense mechanism where a person tries to rationalize the thought of a breakup, according to Kranti Momin.
 She says, “Since people feel bad about hurting their partners, they find ways to make themselves feel better about it.
 They project.”
 You might have lost interest in them or maybe you’re comfortable in the relationship but not in love anymore.